Skip to content

 Marseille (35 minutes by car), Bouches-du-Rhône

-Château de Cassis overlooks the Mediterranean port town of Cassis, set between the white limestone cliffs of Cap Canaille - the highest sea cliff in France - and the turquoise inlets of the Parc National des Calanques.
-The position delivers a coastal Provençal setting defined by salt air, dramatic rock formations, and views across the harbour to the open sea.
-This is a château where the landscape, not the architecture, dominates: every reception space orients toward the water.
+Château de Cassis overlooks the Mediterranean port town of Cassis, between the white limestone cliffs of Cap Canaille and the turquoise inlets of the Parc National des Calanques.
+The position delivers a coastal Provençal setting where every reception space orients toward the water.
+Eight bedrooms sleep 22 on-site with a swimming pool and sea-facing terraces.

 Why We Love It